sadiqmeherremli/sadiqmeherremli/README.md

 I'm a Flutter developer and I work on various projects on this GitHub account.
 You can browse through the repos on my profile and learn more about my projects.

-- 👨‍💻 All of my projects are available at [https://github.com/SadiqMeherremli/Projects](https://github.com/sadiqmeherremli?tab=repositories)
+- 👨‍💻 All of my projects are available at [My Projects](https://github.com/sadiqmeherremli?tab=repositories)

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sadiqmeherremli&label=Profile%20views&color=0e75b6&style=flat" alt="sadiqmeherremli" /> </p>